 Traveling in Greece?
 Most Greek island hoppers soon become familiar with the ports of Rafina and Piraeus, both on the Attic coast near Athens.
 These two ports are on opposite sides of the Attic peninsula and together they serve most of the ferry traffic out of the Athens area.

-But down at the tip of the Attic peninsula, low on the map, there is a little-known but useful ferry port - Lavrion.
-Also seen as Laurion in some sources, this port offers more limited connections and schedules, but still can fill in a few gaps in your travels through Greece.
+Down at the tip of the Attic peninsula, low on the map, there is a little-known but useful ferry port, Lavrion.
+Seen as Laurion in some sources, this port offers more limited connections and schedules but still can fill in a few gaps in your travels through Greece.

 The Port Town of Lavrion

-Lavrion is also the prettiest of the three ports, and feels like a small Greek island all its own.
-While port towns usually are raced through by visitors heading elsewhere, if you do have to spend a day at a port, Lavrion may be the way to go.
+Lavrion is the prettiest of the three ports and feels like a small Greek island all its own.
+While port towns are often raced through by visitors heading elsewhere, if you do have to spend a day at a port, Lavrion may be the way to go.
 It has a small Archaeological Museum and an interesting Mineralogical Museum, where the local mining heritage is shown off.
-Just for good measure, it also boasts a giant "Mystery Hole", a geological feature which seems like a giant bubble formed at the top of a hill and then popped, leaving a two-hundred foot deep, somewhat rounded pit.
+Just for good measure, it also boasts a giant "Mystery Hole", a geological feature which seems like a giant bubble formed at the top of a hill and then popped, leaving a two-hundred-foot deep, somewhat rounded pit.
 Its origins are still being debated; some believe it was the result of a meteorite impact.